5 Step Graduation Process

 - When your application is received, there will be a registration hold put on your account.
 No action is required from you.
 The hold will resolve itself upon your degree being awarded in the system by the Registrar’s Office.

-- A Graduation Fee of $30 will be charged to your account for each application turned in.
-This included new applications that are submitted to change
+- A Graduation Fee of $40 will be charged to your account for each application turned in.
+This includes new applications that are submitted to change your term of graduation.
+Failure to pay will result in a financial hold being placed on your account.

 - An additional fee of $30 will be charged to your account for any In Absentia Registration.